Bradenville, Pennsylvania

-Bradenville is a census-designated place and coal town in Derry Township in Westmoreland County, Pennsylvania, United States.
+Bradenville is a census-designated place and coal town in Derry Township, Westmoreland County, Pennsylvania, United States.
 The community is located within two miles of the city of Latrobe and is three miles from the borough of Derry.

 It has a total area of 0.4 square mile.
 Bradenville has its own post office, with zip code 15620.

 Demographics

 According to 2018 estimates, Bradenville has 396 residents.
 The estimated median household income is $38,551, compared to the national average of $61,937.

 The estimated poverty rate is 26.3%, compared to the national average of 13.1%.
 100% of Bradenville residents are white, and 85.6% are high school graduates or higher.